GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * Max Idle Time: The maximum expected idle time of the channel.
 If this amount of time passes in a joined channel without data received, clients SHOULD leave the channel with reason Max Idle Time Exceeded.
   * ACK Bundle Size: The minimum number of ACKs a client should send in a single QUIC packet.
 If the max_ack_delay would force a client to send a packet that only consists of MC_CHANNEL_ACK frames, it SHOULD instead wait with sending until at least the specified number of acknowledgements have been collected.
 However, the Client MUST send any pending acknowledgements at least once per Max Idle Time to prevent the Server from perceiving the channel as interrupted.

-From Packet Number and Until Packet Number are used to indicate the packet numbers (Section 17.1 of {{RFC9000}}) of the 1-RTT packets received for which the values contained in a MC_CHANNELS_PROPERTIES frame are applicable.
+The From Packet Number is used to indicate the starting packet number (Section 17.1 of {{RFC9000}}) of the 1-RTT packets received for which the values contained in a MC_CHANNELS_PROPERTIES frame are applicable.

-If a frame contains an Until Packet Number of zero, it means the values contained in that frame are applicable to all future packets (starting at the From Packet number) until they are overwritten by a new MC_CHANNEL_PROPERTIES frame.
+These values are applicable to all future packets until they are overwritten by a new MC_CHANNEL_PROPERTIES frame.

-If a client receives a frame that contains a non-zero Until Packet Number that is smaller than the From Packet Number, it MAY leave the channel and send a MC_CLIENT_CHANNEL_STATE with type Left and Reason Protocol Error to the server.

-If new property values appear and are different from prior values, the From Packet Number implicitly sets the Until Packet Number of the prior property value equal to one below the new From Packet Number for all the changed properties.

 The properties of a channel MAY change during its lifetime.
 As such, a server SHOULD NOT send properties for channels except those the client has joined or will be imminently asked to join.